microeinhundert/docker-homelab/README.md

 The Docker daemon should also be configured to expose metrics, learn more at https://docs.docker.com/config/daemon/prometheus/.

+### Socket Security

+Access to the Docker socket at `/var/run/docker.sock` is secured by a proxy running in a separate container.
+Because the proxy blocks all write access to the API, Portainer is a read-only application.

 ## Credentials

 Replace all occurrences of `### REDACTED ###` with your credentials.